 - working not more than an average of 20 hours per week

 - have a high school or GED diploma or have received the international equivalent of a high school degree.

 - be first-time degree seeking student who has not received a two year or four year degree prior to CBT participation.

 - currently enrolled in at least 9 credit hours at SFCC.

 - International students are eligible!

-Contract for Better Tomorrow is accepting applications for the spring 2017 semester.
+Contract for Better Tomorrow is accepting applications for the fall 2017 semester.
 Applications are available here.
-The deadline to apply is January 23, 2017, so don’t wait!
+The deadline to apply is May 26, 2017, so don’t wait!
 Apply now!